Gizoskos/SE4458/README.md

 ** Add partial payment → Bill keeps remaining amount and is not marked as paid

 ** Swagger supports JWT token entry → Allows secure endpoint testing

-##  Assumptions

-A Subscriber is automatically created with every new AppUser upon registration.

-On login, both JWT token and the corresponding subscriberId are returned for client-side convenience.

-The billing system calculates the total amount only based on new usage that hasn’t been billed yet (billed = false).

-A boolean billed flag was added to the Usage entity to track whether each record has already been used in a bill.

-A bill with isPaid = true cannot be recalculated.
-This prevents overwriting finalized bills.

-If new usage is added after a bill has been fully paid, a new bill is generated using the new records.

-If the bill has not been fully paid, the remaining unpaid amount will be added on top of the newly calculated charges.

-Swagger UI was configured to allow easy testing of protected routes by accepting Bearer tokens.

-Pay takes amount from the user for partial payments.

-Months are represented as strings like "May", "June", "September" instead of numeric formats.
-This is assumed throughout the system.

 ##  How to Run Locally